Rockhampton Post Office: Heritage listing

 The former Rockhampton Post Office was listed on the Queensland Heritage Register on 24 January 2003 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Rockhampton Post Office, erected in 1892, is important because it reflects the rise of Rockhampton as the major commercial centre of central Queensland during the late nineteenth century.
 In the 1880s, Rockhampton benefited economically from the mining of gold at Mount Morgan.
 The immense wealth generated from the gold mines created a period of buoyancy in Rockhampton which produced many prestigious buildings of which the Rockhampton Post Office is an outstanding example.
 The Post Office building was a symbol of confidence for the future of Rockhampton and was held as a great boon for the separation movement which saw Rockhampton as the future capital of a separate state.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Rockhampton Post Office is a prime example of a grand Queensland Post Office with a sandstone facade.
 The building is important in demonstrating the planning of a nineteenth century Post Office, and of the four stone-faced post offices in Queensland (i.e. Brisbane General Post Office, Warwick Post Office, Toowoomba Post Office and Rockhampton's) the Rockhampton Post Office is the most outstanding example of this type of structure.

 The place is important because of its aesthetic significance.

 The Rockhampton Post Office is significant architecturally as an example of Victorian Classical architecture of the late nineteenth century.
 The building is of considerable aesthetic significance, and its form and fabric exhibit a skilled design approach.
 The post office, through its scale, detailing and prominent clock tower, is recognised as a local landmark and makes an important contribution to the Rockhampton streetscape and townscape.
 The building is an important component of the civic centre of Rockhampton, and the detailing of its materials and finishes demonstrate a fine quality of workmanship.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Rockhampton Post Office holds a special association for the people of Rockhampton.
 Its landmark position and its role as a meeting place for the local community has established the post office building as a symbol of Rockhampton.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Rockhampton Post Office has a special association with the post and telegraph services in Queensland which spans over 100 years.
 It illustrates the changing functions of a major post office from the late nineteenth century to the present.
-The building is also an important example of the work of the office of Colonial Architect George Connolly from 1885-1891.
+The building is also an important example of the work of the office of Colonial Architect George Connolly from 1885 to 1891.